Power Tower

-Power Tower is a thrill ride located at two Six Flags parks in the US, Cedar Point and Valleyfair.
+Power Tower is a thrill ride located at two amusement parks in the US, Cedar Point and Valleyfair.
 The attractions are powered by air in large cylinders in which an aircraft steel cable, connected to the internal piston, travels and is also connected to the external rider car.
 Hydraulic cylinders at the base of the tower provide an extra measure of safety in case of a ride malfunction.
 Both rides were designed and manufactured by S&S Power of Logan, Utah.
 As of the 2020 season from their respective websites, both changed their height requirements from 52 in to 48 in.

 Cedar Point

 Power Tower at Cedar Point is a multi-tower attraction featuring a pair of Space Shot rides and a pair of Turbo Drop rides, arranged in a square-footprint with a crowning marquee and crisscrossed arches joining the four rides at their peaks.
 Power Tower is the only four-towered drop tower ride in the world to date, devoting two towers to each drop cycle.
 The ride was announced on August 20, 1997 and opened to guests in 1998.

 Sixteen new LED lights from Chauvet Professional were installed on Power Tower before the 2012 season.